MOST BEAUTIFUL VILLAGES AND TOWNS IN SWITZERLAND

 Disclaimer: This post contains affiliate links which means I might earn s commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

-Here are my favorite picks!
+Here are my favorite towns to visit in Switzerland.

 Stein am Rhein